mppmu/qmc/README.md

 make install
 ```

-This will create the usual `lib` and `include` folders.
+This will create the usual `lib` and `include` in the default paths.
-Put them into the relevant paths for your system or include them when compiling your own code.

 ## Usage